Shuttle service is closed for the 2023 Season and will resume by May 1, 2024.

 The shuttle schedule is designed for riders to catch multiple shuttles each day.
 Use these suggested combos to organize a full day of riding — add your combos into the cart to schedule it all online or contact us to add more rides to an existing reservation.

-Book two consecutive times: Hardesty first and Lawler second on the same day.
+Book two consecutive time slots: Hardesty on the earlier time slot then and Lawler for a time slot a couple hours later on the same day.

 Park at Hardesty Trail Head to and catch the first shuttle.
 This leaves your vehicle at your eventual end-point.